jfceklosky/acsi2stm-alt-hardware/README.md

 # acsi2stm-alt-hardware
-Alternate PCB designs for the acsi2stm using db-19 and IDC-20
+Alternate PCB designs for the acsi2stm using a db-19 or and IDC-20 connector

 # Description
+The db19 uses soldered in pins that will plug into the Atari ST's DMA port while the IDC-20 uses and Ultrasatan style IDC-20 and ribbon cable to connect to the ST's DMA port.

-This board can be used with the software from this project: https://github.com/retro16/acsi2stm
+These boards can be used with the software from this project: https://github.com/retro16/acsi2stm
 Versions 3.X and 4.X will work.

 # Build
-The gerber can be used with various PCB manufactures like JLBPCB and PCBway.
+The gerbers can be used with various PCB manufactures like JLBPCB and PCBway.